Public transport in Australia

 Other options to consider - taxis and rideshare services

-Cabs are called taxis in Australia, and the Australian taxi network is comprehensive.
+Cabs, also known as taxis, have a comprehensive network in Australia.
 You’ll find a taxi at all typical locations such as airports, hotels, train stations, city centres, shopping centres, hospitals and most tourist destinations.

 You can catch a taxi simply by waving it down, lining up in a taxi rank or by calling ahead to pre-book a taxi to pick you up from a designated location.